oharbol/Crypto_Trader/Machine Learning/README.md

 - Collections (deque)
 - TQDM

-Trading view data collection provided by brian-the-dev's [python-tradingview-ta](https://github.com/brian-the-dev/python-tradingview-ta)
+TradingView data collection provided by brian-the-dev's [python-tradingview-ta](https://github.com/brian-the-dev/python-tradingview-ta)

 ## How to Use Code
 To optomize the time it takes the model to learn, I utilize Google Collab to run all of the machine learning code.
 I have been unsuccessful in running it on my own computer so Collab works perfectly.
 Save the Crypto_DQN.ipynb file to collab and add the appropriate .csv file from the data creator scripts.
-(Currently the DQN is coded to take SVS_Data_Creator.py outputs).
 Here you should be able to run the cells in the jupyter notbook on Collab.

 ## Overview and Strategy